 The dual-use of aircraft-quality PB SNC2 carbon fiber is very stiff and lightweight, creating a light and strong helmet backed by Arai’s exclusive peripheral belt that goes around the shell just above the eyeport.
 Yet, I consider the X RC an improvement on the existing Arai Corsair X IOM 2022 and the 2023 Arai Isle of Man TT Limited Edition RX-7V EV models rather than a redesign.

-Other amenities include the Diffuser Type 12 and air wing, which improve your efficiency through the air by 19% while also increasing stability.
-This means less neck strain and fatigue for you to deal with on the track.
+Other amenities include the Diffuser Type 12 and air wing, which improve your efficiency through the air by 19%, increasing stability and reducing neck strain and fatigue on the track.

-Still in comfort, the IC Duct5 venting flows 11% more air than the Arai Corsair V while keeping out road noise.
-And the sealing chin curtain accentuating the egg-shaped outer shell to keep air and noise outside while enhancing the Bernoulli effect to draw air out from my mouth and nose area.
-The odor-resistant liner is also removable, washable, and swappable, so you can find your best fit.
+For added comfort, the IC Duct5 venting system channels 11% more air than the Arai Corsair V while effectively minimizing road noise.
+And the sealing chin curtain complements the helmet’s egg-shaped outer shell, keeping air and noise out while utilizing the Bernoulli effect to draw air away from your mouth and nose.
+The odor-resistant liner is also removable, washable, and swappable, so I can customize the fit for maximum comfort.

 Weight: 3.36 lbs.